compile10/HuffZip/README.md

 This program can compress any file using huffman encoding.

 Type "make" or "make all" on linux to compile the program.
-Type "make clean" to remove .o files and the program
+Type "make clean" to remove .o files and the program.

 ## Commands